The Office of Undergraduate Research Scholars & UHS Presents

 - Lastly, under “Date and Time to Pick Up Requested Poster”, please give yourself enough time before the Symposium to pick it up and review it.
 Under “Poster Paper Widths Available” select the size of your PDF document.
 Posters should be 48 inches in width (left to right) and 36 inches in height (top to bottom).

-- Once you have printed your poster, you can keep it with you until the day of the symposium.
-If needed, you can drop it off at our office (1704 Illinois St. Rm 105) for safe keeping until the Symposium.
+- Once you have printed your poster, we encourage you to drop it off at our office (1704 Illinois St. Rm 105) for safe keeping until the Symposium.

 Tips when creating a poster presentation

 Save your poster with a .pdf file extension.
 When you create your poster, also consider how you might verbally present your research.
-How you talk about your research to passersby should compliment your poster.
+How you talk about your research to passersby should complement your poster.
 Please view both the “Creating your Poster” and the “Talking About your Research” section of this toggle for general guidance.
-If you would like to view examples of posters, we encourage you visit our 2021 Virtual Undergraduate Research Symposium Project Gallery or search for additional examples online.
+If you would like to view examples of posters, we encourage you visit our 2024 SURF Cohort page for additional examples online.

 Creating your Poster